State support for high-growth firms 'misconceived'

 "The scheme has already helped over 11,000 businesses from a range of sectors who are spread nationwide, with manufacturing being one of the biggest sectors supported.

-She added: "We know that high growth is not the preserve of start-ups and technology firms; the majority of businesses involved in the scheme are at least five years old."'No let-up'
+She added: "We know that high growth is not the preserve of start-ups and technology firms; the majority of businesses involved in the scheme are at least five years old."

 The Scottish government said its recently published framework for entrepreneurship and innovation highlighted that entrepreneurial and innovative companies were found across all business sectors.